PG&E warning customers of scammers amid COVID-19 fears - KEYT | KCOY

 PG&E warning customers of scammers amid COVID-19 fears

-SAN FRANCISCO, Calif- Pacific Gas and Electric is warning its customers Friday about possible scam phone calls or emails threatening to turn off their power.
+SAN FRANCISCO - Pacific Gas and Electric is warning its customers Friday about possible scam phone calls or emails threatening to turn off their power.

 Scammers ask victims for their debit card number and to pay the amount immediately, PG&E said.